SICILY - ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

-Atmospheric historic town in central Sicily
+Atmospheric town high in the hills of Sicily

 About Enna

-Enna Geographically Enna is the heart of Sicily, but this idea runs deeper than simply its position: here you will find Sicily untouched by time and mass tourism.
+Geographically Enna is the heart of Sicily, but this idea runs deeper than simply its position: here you will find Sicily untouched by time and mass tourism.
 The town is a sleepy dreamy place, high on a plateau overlooking the dramatic Dittaino valley, with its jutting rocky outcrops and neighbouring hill towns.
-Its position as the highest regional capital in Italy (at nearly 1000 metres above sea level) has earned it the nickname 'Belvedere’ or 'Beautiful View' and it certainly has that.
-It is also known as 'l'ombelico' or the 'navel' of Sicily.
+Its position as the highest regional capital in Italy (at nearly 1000 metres above sea level) has earned it the nickname ‘Belvedere’ or ‘Beautiful View’ and it certainly has that.
+It is also known as ‘l’ombelico’ or the ‘navel’ of Sicily.

 Historically Enna has been important as an agricultural centre since Arab rule.
 Indeed the area is still responsible for a large proportion of Italian grain production, and the pasta you eat anywhere in Italy may well have started life in Enna.
 A tour round the surrounding countryside will give any tourist an interesting insight into a traditional Sicilian way of life.